bentoml/BentoML/docs/source/guides/migration.rst

 Manage Bentos
 -------------

-BentoML version 0.13.1 relied on Yatai as a bento registry to help teams collaborate and manage bentos.
-In additional to bento management, `🦄️ Yatai <https://github.com/bentoml/Yatai>`_ project has since been expanded into a platform for deploying large scale model serving workloads on Kubernetes.
+BentoML version 0.13.1 relies on Yatai as a bento registry to help teams collaborate and manage bentos.
+In addition to bento management, `🦄️ Yatai <https://github.com/bentoml/Yatai>`_ project has since been expanded into a platform for deploying large scale model serving workloads on Kubernetes.
 Yatai standardizes BentoML deployment and provides UI for managing all your ML models and deployments in one place, and enables advanced GitOps and CI/CD workflow.